 2. Mastery - “You’re doing great!
 I bet it’s going to be even better the next time.”

 If we keep rewarding children’s achievement, they will only want to continue doing a task or pursuing something because of the expectation they will get a prize when they succeed or stop because the task is done or it got harder to do.
 Change this by rewarding efforts.
 It motivates them to keep going and get better without the intrinsic expectation at the end.

 3. Purpose - “What you’re doing right now is going to be worth it.”

 Rewarding children for their efforts promotes a sense of purpose for them and tells them that by having the courage to try, it is going to be worth it.
 This also invites them to be a part of something bigger and to plan their own goals, which they will strive to achieve.

 Giving our children the space they need to express their emotions is about balance - they need to feel heard and release what they are feeling without becoming drawn into wallowing, despair, or narratives of helplessness.
 Around us, there will always be negativity and pressure that invalidate the efforts and penalise failures.
 As educators, parents, and guardians of the leaders of tomorrow, there are better stories to tell.
 And remember - life is not all black or all white - encouraging through the journey and reflecting when things go wrong, is a step towards a meaningful journey for our children to venture in life.

 Pursuing perfection is less about achieving it, and more about having a spirit of excellence in all we do, to be the best version of ourselves as lifelong learners and inspire others to do the same.
 How do we help students strive for excellence in today’s world?
-Let’s explore this further at Leaps: Episode R - Reach For Perfection, happening on 9 October 2021.
+Let’s explore this further in The HEART Course: Session R - Reach For Perfection.